Skip to main content

 Neuroinflammation and Oxidative Stress the Brain’s Silent Adversaries

-One of the most significant long-term benefits of is its effect on two fundamental processes that drive aging and neurodegeneration ∞ chronic inflammation and oxidative stress.
+One of the most significant long-term benefits of sustained testosterone optimization is its effect on two fundamental processes that drive aging and neurodegeneration ∞ chronic inflammation and oxidative stress.
 Think of oxidative stress as a form of biological rust, caused by an imbalance between free radicals (unstable molecules) and antioxidants.
 This “rust” can damage cells, including neurons.
 Neuroinflammation is the immune response within the brain, which, when chronically activated, can be destructive.

 Testosterone has demonstrated potent anti-inflammatory and antioxidant properties within the central nervous system.
 By binding to androgen receptors on microglia, the brain’s primary immune cells, testosterone can down-regulate the production of inflammatory cytokines.
 This helps to quell the low-grade, chronic inflammation that is a known contributor to cognitive decline and diseases like Alzheimer’s.